Why Learn to Read a Natal Chart

 Step 3: Consider the Signs

-The sign in which a planet is placed shows how its energy is expressed.
+The sign in which a planet is placed shows how its energy manifests.
 Venus in Taurus loves through stability and sensuality.
 Venus in Aquarius loves through freedom and intellect.
-The same planet, entirely different expressions.
+The same planet, entirely different expression.

-The 12 signs are categorized by elements (Fire, Earth, Air, Water), modalities (Cardinal, Fixed, Mutable), and polarities (Yang, Yin).
+The 12 signs are divided by elements (Fire, Earth, Air, Water), modalities (Cardinal, Fixed, Mutable), and polarities (Yang, Yin).

 Step 4: Study the Houses

-The 12 houses of the horoscope represent 12 areas of life.
-A planet in a house indicates where its action unfolds:
+The 12 houses of the horoscope represent 12 life areas.
+A planet in a house shows where its energy unfolds:

 - 2nd house — finances, values, resources